unusualcomputers/unusualcomputers/writing/text/silicone_dough.md

 Two things to remember:
 * do not lean over it while mixing, it releases gas in blobs that stinks to high heavens and won't hurt you but will make you cough if you breathe it in

-* wear something on your hands while it's still soft, rubber gloves, plastic bag... before it becomes doughy it's a bastard to wash off (if you do get your hands soaked in it while it's still gooey, abrasive detergents work the best, washing machine stuff, still takes ages to remove though).
+* wear something on your hands while it's still soft, rubber gloves, a plastic bag... you will end up getting it on your hands it before it becomes doughy and pure silicon paste is a bastard to wash off.
+If you do get your hands soaked in it while it's still gooey, abrasive detergents work the best, washing machine stuff.
+Still takes ages to remove though.

 Drop in a bit of paint too if you like, apparently linseed oil based ones are best, but almost anything should work.